defold/defold/README_BUILD.md

 Defold uses the Python based build system [Waf](https://waf.io/).
 Most of the interaction is done through the `build.py` script but it is also possible to use Waf directly.

+## IMPORTANT PREREQUISITE!

+Make sure you have followed the [setup guide](/README_SETUP.md) before attempting to build the engine.
+If you do not install all of the required software from the setup guide your attempts to build the engine will likely fail.

 ## Standard workflow

-The standard workflow when working on the engine is the following:
+The standard workflow when building the engine once or while developing a feature in the engine is the following:

-1. Setup platform specific environment
+1. Setup environment
-2. Install platform specific dependencies
+2. Install platform specific libraries and SDKs
 3. (Re)Build the engine
 4. Develop a feature
 5. Test
 6. Repeat steps 3-5 until done.
-Start from 1 when switching platform.
+Start from 2 when switching platform.

 ### Platforms